By Rene Bruer

 Certified Financial Planner Board’s 10 Questions to Ask Your Financial Advisor

-National Association of Personal Financial Advisors (NAPFA) Guide on How to Find an Advisor
+National Association of Personal Financial Advisors (NAPFA) – Registered Financial Advisor

 There are a lot of good advisors out there.
 My hope is that you find one that listens, answers your questions, is qualified, puts your interests ahead of their own and helps you establish a strong and long-term financial plan.